dask/governance/governance.md

 The BDFL can appoint their successor, but it is expected that the Steering Council would be consulted on this decision.
-If the BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
+If the BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the NumFOCUS Board.
 While the Steering Council and Main NumFOCUS Board will work together closely on the BDFL selection process, the Main NumFOCUS Board will make the final decision.